daxadal/event-manager/README.md

 The database can be purged using the `npm run reset`.
 Tests on the API (powered by `mocha`) can be performed by executing `npm test`.
 (This script assumes the server is already up and running).

+A Postman collection is also provided to test the API manually.

 ### Important notices

 #### Purges